 Hydroxyurea probably has a life-saving role in the SCDs.
-The Multicenter Study of Hydroxyurea (MSH) studied 299 severely affected adults with sickle cell anemia (Hb SS) and compared the results of patients treated with hydroxyurea or placebo (31).
+The Multicenter Study of Hydroxyurea (MSH) studied 299 severely affected adults with sickle cell anemia (HbSS), and compared the results of patients treated with hydroxyurea or placebo (31).
 The study particularly researched effects of hydroxyurea on painful crises, acute chest syndrome, and requirement of blood transfusion.
 The outcomes were so overwhelming in the favour of hydroxyurea that the study was terminated after 22 months, and hydroxyurea was initiated for all patients.
 The MSH also demonstrated that patients treated with hydroxyurea had a 44% decrease in hospitalizations (31).
 In multivariable analyses, there was a strong and independent association of lower neutrophil counts with the lower crisis rates (31).
 But this study was performed just in severe Hb SS cases alone, and the rate of painful crises was decreased from 4.5 to 2.5 per year (31).
-Whereas in our study, we used all subtypes of the SCDs with all clinical severity, and the rate of painful crises was decreased from 10.3 to 1.7 per year (p<0.000) with an additional decreased severity (7.8/10 versus 2.2/10, p<0.000).
+Whereas in our study, we used all subtypes of the SCDs with all clinical severity, and the rate of painful crises was decreased from 10.3 to 1.7 per year (p<0.000) with an additional decreased severity of them (7.8/10 versus 2.2/10, p<0.000).
 Parallel to our results, adult patients using hydroxyurea for frequent painful crises appear to have reduced mortality rate after a 9-year follow-up period (32).
 The underlying disease severity remains critical to determine prognosis, but hydroxyurea may decrease severity of disease and prolong survival (32).
 Probably the chronic endothelial damage of the SCDs is initiated at birth, and complications may start to be seen even in infancy.
 For example, infants with lower hemoglobin levels were more likely to have a higher incidence of clinical events such as acute chest syndrome, painful crises, and lower neuropsychological scores, and hydroxyurea reduced the incidence of them (33).
-Hydroxyurea therapy in early years of life may also protect splenic function, improve growth, and prevent end-organ insufficiencies by decreasing early capillary endothelial damage.
+Hydroxyurea therapy in early years of life may also protect splenic function, improve growth, and prevent end-organ insufficiency by decreasing early capillary endothelial damage.
 Transfusion programmes can also reduce all of the complications of the SCDs, however transfusions carry many potential risks including infection transmission, development of allo-antibodies making subsequent transfusions difficult, and iron overload.

 As a conclusion, hydroxyurea decreases frequency and severity of painful crises, WBC and PLT counts, direct and total bilirubin, and LDH values of serum, whereas it increases mean body weight, Hct value, and MCV.
-Parallel to these physical and clinical improvements, the mean number of sexual intercourse per month and chance of fertility increases in both genders in hydroxyurea users.
+The rare (1.0%) and reversible hepatotoxicity during acute painful crises may not be related with hydroxyurea alone, and the bone marrow suppression with prominent anemia in higher dosages may be the solitary adverse effect of the drug.